 I'm Brittni.
 I graduated from Appalachian State University in Boone, NC with a B.S. in English, Secondary Education in 2012.
 My undergraduate life was focused on pedagogy and helping first-generation college students gain skills to ensure future success.
 I've worked the past seven years as a high school English teacher in different schools in North Carolina.
 While I loved (and miss!) teaching and building relationships with my students, I decided I needed to pursue an intellectual and academic challenge.
 I'm interested in 20th/21st century American literature, particularly postmodern thought and the pushback in literature against it.
 Outside of MAPH I work as the UChicago jazz ensembles assistant and help with music events across campus.

 Annie Diamond | email@example.com

 Annie Diamond is a Connecticut native who loves watching the sunrise at Lake Michigan.
 She earned her BA in English and creative writing from Barnard College.
 Before coming to Chicago she also earned her MFA in poetry from Boston University.
-At Chicago she plans to work on poetics and modernist literature, and will perhaps write a thesis involving James Joyce, Jamaica Kincaid, and a poetics of home.
+At Chicago she works on poetics and modernist literature, and wrote a thesis involving James Joyce, Jamaica Kincaid, and a poetics of home.
 Outside of MAPH, she works at Grounds of Being (the Divinity School Coffee Shop) and the Seminary Co-op bookstore, watches reruns of The West Wing, and cooks herself breakfast.